 Not all of the animals that Miranda's Rescue cares for are cut out for life in a shelter.
 Animals who are very young or old, or those who have been neglected or mistreated in the past, have a much better chance to thrive and find a happy permanent home if they wait for adoption in a foster home.
 A foster home gives these animals a chance to be part of a family, to interact with loving people and other animals, and to learn positive behavior in a supportive environment.
 A good foster home can literally mean the difference between life and death for some animals.

 Fostering is not for everyone.
 It is very hard to love and care for an animal as your own and then give him or her up to someone else.
 But it can also be extremely rewarding to help a dog or cat in need prepare for life as part of a family.

 Foster homes are needed throughout the year, but especially in the winter months and during the kitten and puppy season of late Spring.
 If you can provide an animal with a loving temporary home, please contact the shelter at 725-4449.
 Click here for our Foster Home Application.

 What is the best time to volunteer?

 Hours for volunteering are the same as our business hours.
-The Rescue is open Tuesday - Friday from 10am to 2 pm and Saturdays from 10am to 4 pm (Closed Sunday and Monday).
+The Rescue is open Wednesday - Friday from 10 am to 2 pm, Saturdays from 10 am to 4 pm and Sundays Noon to 4pm (Closed Monday and Tuesday).
 Click on the thrift store tab at the top of the page to see hours of operation for each one of our stores.